 22. One Pair of Jeans

-While you won’t want to wear jeans out much while exploring the great outdoors, they can be nice to have for days exploring around Reykjavik or small towns where you don’t plan on being outside too much.
+While you won’t want to wear jeans out much while exploring the great outdoors, they can be nice to have for days exploring around Reykjavik or small towns where you don’t plan on being overly active.

 23. Camera Gear

 This will be personal to whatever you use and if you choose to document your trip.
 You can see all of the camera gear I use and love here.